gdsfactory/gdsfactory/docs/api.rst

 Netlist
 *********************

-.. currentmodule:: gdsfactory.get_netlist
+.. currentmodule:: gdsfactory.to_schematic

-.. rubric:: get_netlist
+.. rubric:: to_schematic

 .. autosummary::
    :toctree: _autosummary/

-   get_netlist
+   to_schematic